|

 • Tenth Amendment: Says that the powers not delegated to the federal government are reserved to the states or to the people.

-Add these to your favorite social studies homeschool curriculum.
+Use this worksheet alongside your favorite social studies homeschool resources.

 Need to print later?
 Add this to your Pinterest board or share it on Facebook.
 You’ll have it handy whenever you’re ready to use it!

-Download the free Bill of Rights fill in the blank worksheet
+Get the Free Bill of Rights Fill in the Blank Worksheet Here!

 Ready to grab your free printable?
 Just pop your name and email into the form below, and it’s all yours!